-We're back with another drawing with kids post!
-It's been a while and I apologize.
-We've actually done all three drawing exercises from lesson 2 (drawing from graphics) over the past month and this lion drawing is the first of them.
+We’re back with another drawing for kids post!
+It’s been a while and I apologize.
+We’ve actually done all three drawing exercises from lesson 2 (drawing from graphics) over the past month and this lion drawing is the first of them.

 For those who are joining in for the first time, my 7 year old and I are following the drawing lessons outlined in Mona Brookes’ popular book, Drawing with Children.

 So without further ado, let’s get started!